netzfisch/rpi-cloud-nas/README.md

 - **Before flashing** check the [user-data.yaml](https://github.com/netzfisch/rpi-private-nas/blob/master/user-data.yaml) file and
 - **customise the configuration** to your needs manually, eg. change usernames, passwords, packages, network interface, hard disks, etc.
-- Than **Install HypriotOS** a Raspbian based debian derivate, which results to a fully working docker host, see  [bootstrapping with cloud-init](https://blog.hypriot.com/post/cloud-init-cloud-on-hypriot-x64/) and download the raspberry image from [here](http://blog.hypriot.com/downloads/)!
+- Than **Install HypriotOS** a Raspbian based debian derivate, see [bootstrapping with cloud-init](https://blog.hypriot.com/post/cloud-init-cloud-on-hypriot-x64/) and download the image from [here](http://blog.hypriot.com/downloads/)!

 ```sh
 $ curl -LO https://github.com/hypriot/flash/releases/download/2.3.0/flash
 $ chmod +x flash
 $ ./flash -u user-data.yaml -d /dev/mmcblk0 -f hypriotos-rpi-v1.11.4.img
 ```

 - Put the SD-Card back into the Raspberry and boot.
-The NAS will be **automatically provisioned** and set up - **repeatable and reliable** - done!
+The NAS will be **automatically provisioned** and set up - **repeatable and reliable** :-)
+- For configuration of DynDNS and VPN check the repective documentation, especially
+  - set the update token for [rpi-dyndns](https://github.com/netzfisch/rpi-dyndns),
+  - import/generate the secrets for [rpi-vpn-server](https://github.com/netzfisch/rpi-vpn-server), and
+  - enable port forwarding at your firewall for the UDP ports 500 and 4500.
+- **Done!**

 ### Debugging